dagraham/etm-dgraham/README.md

 				@s fri 2p @z float

 		With both a **date** and a **time** specified and with `float` as the timezone, this would be interpreted as `Fri, Jan 5, 2018 2pm`, in whatever happens to be the local timezone, and would be serialized as `{T}:20180105T1400N`.
-Note the appended `N` to indicate that this is a naive datetime.
+Note the appended `N` to indicate that this is a naive datetime and that the datetime has not been converted.

     The assumption here is that when a user enters a date, a date is what the user wants.
 When both a date and time are given, what the user wants is a datetime and, most probably, one based on the local timezone.
 Less probably, one based on a different timezone and that requires the additon of the `@z` and the timezone.
 Still less probably, one that floats and this requires the addition of the `@z` and `float`.
-- Since python cannot compare aware with naive datetimes or dates with datetimes, etm converts everything to aware datetimes in the local timezone of the user.
-Since aware datetimes are are stored as UTC times, they are converted to the local timezone.
-Dates are first converted to datetimes using midnight as the time and then treated as aware in the local timezone without conversion.
-Similarly, naive datetimes are treated as aware in the local timezone without conversion.
 - When an item with an aware `@s` entry repeats, the hour of the repetition instance *ignores* daylight savings time changes.
 E.g., with

 			@s Fri Jan 26 2018 2pm @r m -1FR @z US/Eastern
 	the first three repetitions would all be at 2pm even though the first two are EST and the third is EDT:

 			Fri Jan 26 2018 2:00PM